- Returning to clinical work

-While safeguarding the care of children and young people is our primary responsibility as paediatricians, we also have a responsibility to the wider profession at this time.
-We need to continue to be ready to help our colleagues in adult medical care, critical care and the emergency department.
+However, whilst safeguarding the care of children and young people is our primary responsibility as paediatricians, we also have a responsibility to the wider profession in times of a pandemic.
+We need to continue to be ready to help our colleagues in adult medical care, critical care and the emergency department but in balance with our paediatric responsibilities.
 The four UK chief medical officers, the national medical director, the Academy of Medical Royal Colleges and the GMC wrote to all UK doctors (PDF) stressing that it will be appropriate and necessary for clinicians to work beyond their usual disciplinary boundaries and specialisms under these difficult circumstances, and they will support individuals who do so.
 Equivalent considerations apply for nurses, advanced health practitioners (AHPs) and other registered health professionals.

 As availability of staff increases and we return to ‘the new normal’, departments should seek to return to patterns of staffing which are similar to those pre-COVID.
-The following are points to consider should you have to amend your rotas during any second local or national peak:
+The following are points to consider should you have to amend your rotas during the second local/national peak:

-- Consider reducing the number of staff per shift but having more senior availability in the hospital to support decision making.
+- If the activity is reduced consider reducing the number of staff per shift but having more senior availability in the hospital to support decision making.

 - For example, move from a three tier on-call to a two tier on-call rota with resident consultants.
 This will also enable some individuals to rest, or free up some of the workforce to support other services.

-- Consider making the shifts longer but having more time between shifts.
+- If the activity is reduced consider making the shifts longer but having more time between shifts.

 - Maximum shift length should remain less than 13 hours at present.